Skip to Content

 Installing the required Arduino libraries

-Install the Adafruit AM2320 sensor library in the same way.
+Install Adafruit AM2320 library

-#include <Adafruit_Sensor.h>
+#include "Adafruit_Sensor.h"

-#include <Adafruit_AM2320.h>
+#include "Adafruit_AM2320.h"

-Adafruit_AM2320 AM2320 = Adafruit_AM2320();
+Adafruit_AM2320 sensor = Adafruit_AM2320();

 void setup() {